extragoodlabs/security-workshop/README.md

 #### Adding JWT authentication to Express

 We'll use a NodeJS library `jsonwebtoken` to generate and validate our JWTs.
 And we'll load a signing secret, used to generate and validate tokens, from an environment variable.
-Our cluster setup precreates the value - in a production deployment you would generate a unique highly random secret for this.
+Our cluster setup already created the value - in a production deployment you would generate a unique highly random secret for this.

 You can read the secret using this command: